Thinking of moving to MYOB Acumatica? Here is what you won’t read on the brochure

 The reason I raise this point is that it can sometimes be put to an ERP partner that they shouldn’t be charging what they do to configure the software because “we’re no different from the other guys.”
 What I’m suggesting (with respect) is that your company is more unique than you are aware of.

 The upside of configurable software is that once it has been configured, it can provide a platform for massively improved productivity.
-This is the context and the primary driver for considering implementing an ERP system such as MYOB Advanced.
+This is the context and the primary driver for considering implementing an ERP system such as MYOB Acumatica (formerly MYOB Advanced).